 Every dog deserves a loving home, and we’re so excited to be part of your journey.
 Take our quiz to reveal which breeds may be the best fit for you.

 Are You Ready for a Dog?

 First, it’s crucial that you know you’re ready for this big milestone and that you have the resources to care for a living, breathing animal for their entire lives.
-Become familiar with the average costs of owning a dog, comparing dog food brands, how often you need to be available, whether you’ll get pet insurance, and many other basic elements of dog ownership.
+Become familiar with the average costs of owning a dog, important health considerations like what to feed and what kind of routine vet care dogs need, how often you need to be available for walks and attention, whether you’ll get pet insurance, and many other elements of dog ownership.